acolorado1/DietMicrobeNet/README.md

  - directories should be separated by a space (see Example Usage #1)
  - metabolome, genome, e-weights, n-weights, and include-orgs should only be included if they are wanted (see Example Usage #1 and #2)
+ - uri, user, and p are parameters necessary for Neo4j query, must start an instance in your own Neo4j account
  - cores, profiles, and dry-run are Snakemake specific arguments (see [Snakemake's official documentation](https://snakemake.readthedocs.io/en/stable/executing/cli.html))

 #### Example Usage #1